-That same summer, a white female Jindo who looked a lot like Pandora turned up in a city shelter in Jeonju, South Jeolla Province, halfway across the country from the point of escape.
+The summer after Pandora got lost, a white female Jindo who looked a lot like her turned up in a city shelter in Jeonju, South Jeolla Province, halfway across the country from the point of escape.
 She couldn’t be Pandora, we thought.

 Lost Jindos have been known to travel great distances.
 Maybe Pandora tried to find her way back to Ms. Jung’s shelter in Daejeon and took a wrong turn?

 But the dog wasn’t Pandora, and she was very sick.
 Ms. Jung was too compassionate to let Pandora’s lookalike die in a city pound, so she brought her back to Daejeon and named her Wansun.
-While Ms. Jung was at the Jeonju pound, she saved another dog too.
+While Ms. Jung was at the Jeonju pound, she saved a second dog too.

 Wansun showed signs of recovering under Ms. Jung’s care, and many shelter volunteers fell in love with her, but a few weeks later she had a seizure and had to be hospitalized.

 Wansun didn’t make it.
 At least her life ended in a loving environment and not a miserable city pound.
 But it must have been heartbreaking for Ms. Jung to nurse her back to health only to lose her like that.

 Months went by.
 Many, many white Jindos were picked up in different cities throughout Korea during that time, and we couldn’t ask Ms. Jung to cross the country to look at them all.